ilequeque/notes-app/README.md

 - Swift: The primary programming language used for iOS app development.
 - SwiftUI: A modern UI framework for building declarative user interfaces.
-- CoreData: A framework for managing the model layer objects in your application.
+- Realm: A mobile database framework for managing local data storage efficiently.

 ## Credits